yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] On a plate
       ⬆ Back to Top

-## Passage 6:

-"The sun shone brightly.
+### "The sun shone brightly.
 The birds sang a happy song.
 The flowers opened their petals.
 It was a beautiful day."

-### Question 11: What did the birds do?
+Question 11: What did the birds do?

 - [ ] Flew away
 - [x] Sang a song